komola/coffee-mess-detector/README.md

 # Warning!
 This is under HEAVY development

 This project is at a very EARLY stage.
 However, if you want to jump in and help us out, you are more than welcome to do so.
+To get started clone this repository, do a `npm install`.

+Now you can run `npm test` and you should see green checkmarks! :)

 coffee-mess-detector is a test-driven project, so every functionality that currently exists should have a test case for it.